aschueppert/portfolio-aschuep/docs/assignments/assignment3.md

     - **Sync savePost(session: Session, post: Post, group: String):**
         - **Purpose**: Save a post to a user-defined group.
         - **Actions**:
+            -- `Sessioning.getUser(session, out user)` to verify the session.
             - `Group.getGroup(user, group, out groupObject)` to find the target group.
             - `Group.addItem(user, post, groupObject)` to save the post.

-    - **Sync rsvpEvent(session: Session, post: Post, response: String):**
+    - **Sync rsvpEvent(session: Session, event: Event, response: String):**
         - **Purpose**: Respond to event invites via RSVP (Yes, No, Maybe).
         - **Actions**:
+            -- `Sessioning.getUser(session, out user)` to verify the session.
             - `Group.getGroup(user, response, out group)` to get the appropriate RSVP group.
-            - `Group.addItem(user, post, group)` to RSVP to the event.
+            - `Group.addItem(user, event, group)` to RSVP to the event.
+            - if response == "Yes" `Event.addAttendee(user, event)`

 6. **Managing Relationships:**
     - **Sync addFriend(session: Session, friend: User):**
         - **Purpose**: Add another user to the "Friends" group.
         - **Actions**:
+            -- `Sessioning.getUser(session, out user)` to verify the session.
-            - `Relationship.getRelationship(user, "Friends", out friendsRel)` to access the user's friend list.
+            - `Group.getGroup(user, "Friends", out user_friendsRel)` to access the user's friend list.
+            - `Group.getGroup(friend, "Friends", out f_friendsRel)` to access the friend's friend list.
-            - `Relationship.addMember(user, friend, friendsRel)` to add the friend to the list.
+            - `Group.addItem(user, friend, user_friendsRel)` to add the friend to the user's list.
+            - `Group.addItem(friend, user, f_friendsRel)` to add the user to the friend's list.

     - **Sync followUser(session: Session, targetUser: User):**
         - **Purpose**: Follow another user.
         - **Actions**:
+            -- `Sessioning.getUser(session, out user)` to verify the session.
-            - `Relationship.getRelationship(user, "Following", out followingRel)` to access the following list.
+            - `Group.getGroup(user, "Following", out followingRel)` to access the following list.
-            - `Relationship.addMember(user, targetUser, followingRel)` to add the user to the "Following" list.
+            - `Group.addItem(user, targetUser, followingRel)` to add the user to the "Following" list.

+7. To improve the `getFeed` method in the provided specification, we'll clarify the feed generation process, ensuring that it efficiently retrieves and filters content by both label and user relationships (friends and followed users).
+Here's the adjusted version of **Sync getFeed**:

-7. **Content Feed and Filtering:**
+### 7. **Content Feed and Filtering:**
-    - **Sync getFeed(session: Session, label: String, out feed: set[Post]):**
+   - **Sync getFeed(session: Session, label: String, out feed: set[Post, Event]):**
-        - **Purpose**: Generate the user's content feed filtered by a specific label.
+       - **Purpose**: Generate the user's content feed filtered by a specific label, with content from friends and followed users.
        - **Actions**:
+           1. **Session Verification**:
+              - `Sessioning.getUser(session, out user)` to verify the session and retrieve the user object.

+           2. **Retrieve Label-Tagged Content**:
-            - `Label.getLabel(label, out labelObject)` to find posts tagged with the label.
+              - `Label.getLabel(label, out labelObject)` to find the specified label object.

+           3. **Retrieve Friends' and Followed Users' Posts**:
-            - `Label.getItems(labelObject, out posts)` to retrieve relevant posts.
+              - `Group.getItems(user, "Friends", out friends)` to retrieve the user's friends.
-            - `Relationship.getMembers(user, "Friends", out friends)` and `Relationship.getMembers(user, "Following", out following)` to fetch content from friends and followed users.
+              - `Group.getItems(user, "Following", out following)` to retrieve the users the user is following.

-            - Combine and return posts authored by any friend or followed user.
+              - For each friend or followed user:
+                - `Post.getPostsbyUser(friend, out friendPosts)` and `Event.getEventsbyHost(friend, out friendEvents)` to retrieve their posts and events.
+                - Filter `friendPosts` and `friendEvents` by label, ensuring only labeled content is included: `Label.filterByLabel(friendPosts, labelObject, out filteredFriendPosts)` and `Label.filterByLabel(friendEvents, labelObject, out filteredFriendEvents)`.

+           4. **Merge and Sort Feed**:
+              - Combine `labeledPosts`, `filteredFriendPosts`, and `filteredFriendEvents` into the final feed:
+                `feed = labeledPosts.union(filteredFriendPosts).union(filteredFriendEvents)`.
+              - Optionally sort the `feed` based on creation time or relevance.

 ## Wireframing